Extreme Spots

 "Extreme Spots" is the first half of the first episode of the ninth season and the 179th overall episode of the American animated television series SpongeBob SquarePants.
 The episode originally aired on Nickelodeon in the United States on July 21, 2012.
 The series follows the adventures and endeavors of SpongeBob and his various friends in the underwater city of Bikini Bottom.
 In this episode, SpongeBob and Patrick try to join an extreme sports team called The Drasticals by completing dangerous and extreme tasks.

-The episode was written by Luke Brookshier, Marc Ceccarelli, and Derek Iversen, and the animation was directed by Tom Yasumi.
+The episode was written by Luke Brookshier, Marc Ceccarelli, (who both are also storyboard directors) and Derek Iversen, and the animation was directed by Tom Yasumi.
 The episode features the guest appearance of Johnny Knoxville as the voice of Johnny Krill.
 Upon release, the episode drew 3.7 million viewers and was met with positive reviews.

 Plot summary

 SpongeBob and Patrick play in the sand on Sand Mountain when they see an extreme sports team named The Drasticals, consisting of Johnny Krill, Not Dead Ted, and Grand Maul Granny.
 A British fish tells SpongeBob and Patrick about The Drasticals, with Patrick mishearing "extreme sports" as "extreme spots" due to the fish's lisp, then getting stung by jellyfish to get "extreme spots."
 Johnny laughs and tells SpongeBob to try motorbiking to see if he is good at extreme sports, while Patrick sandboards down the mountain with Granny.

 The sports are too "extreme" for SpongeBob and Patrick, and they jump rope instead.
 Patrick quickly gets tired, and The Drasticals demonstrate "extreme" jumping rope, with Ted lighting on fire and jumping into a plane.
 SpongeBob and Patrick then blow bubbles, which the Drasticals make extreme by having Johnny ride his motorcycle inside a bubble and knock over a building.
 SpongeBob boxes a pillow and loses, which Johnny puts in a washing machine and is attacked by a living mattress.
 Patrick demonstrates dumpster diving, which Granny takes further by having the trash compacted with her still in it.

 SpongeBob and Patrick show that they like to catch jellyfish, which gets The Drasticals injured and covered in welts.
 Johnny admits that the spots are "way extreme," and the British fish says that extreme spots come from extreme sports.
 The episode ends with Patrick asking, "Who is that guy?"